WessONy580167/NROFrHKY/-L7N5H/94F43/y3DVmr/I3Ss/message-broker_vlHr_1747631637.log.md

 # Adopters

-As SuperMQ Community grows, we'd like to keep track of SuperMQ adopters to grow the community, contact other users, share experiences and best practices.

 To accomplish this, we created a public ledger.
 The list of organizations and users who consider themselves as SuperMQ adopters and that **publicly/officially** shared information and/or details of their adoption journey(optional).
 Where users themselves directly maintain the list.